Hong Kong protests: Carrie Lam misses her chance to restore calm | DW | 17.10.2019

 Lam has repeated throughout the demonstrations that she will not respond to destruction or violence by accommodating protesters' demands.

-In response to more radical measures by demonstrators, Hong Kong authorities tried to tighten the screws, for example, by imposing a ban on masks.
+In response to more radical measures by demonstrators, Hong Kong authorities have in recent weeks tried to tighten the screws, for example, by imposing a ban on masks.

 Although the mask law makes it easier for police to arrest and charge any individual considered to have broken the law, increased police action also serves to embolden demonstrators and further exacerbate divisions.